phpvms/docs/docs/installation/installation.md

 sidebar_label: Installation
 ---

+The installation requires a few steps:

+1. Database Setup - right now, only MySQL (or its offshoots, like MariaDB or Percona are supported).
+Create the credentials for the database using either the command line or the cPanel Database Wizard.
+2. Running the installer - This is a web interface, through which you can also import your older phpVMS 2.x or 5.x install

+---

 ## Database Setup

 Refer to your hosts documentation for specifics - the database name, username and password here are just examples, replace them with your own.
 This example is for MySQL: